Maybe you are looking for real estate customer relationship management software that could streamline and optimize your business processes.

 You can use the Marketing App to keep track of the different marketing channels.

-As you can already see, most roles in a real estate business (with a focus on realtors and brokers) are already covered in Property Base.
+As you can see, most real estate business roles (with a focus on realtors and brokers) are already covered in Propertybase.

 Suppose you are another real estate professional, such as a real estate investor or developer.

-In that case, you can build your own app and make the necessary customizations.
+In that case, you can build your app and make the necessary customizations.

-Let’s look at a real estate agent’s view when in the Agent App.
+Let’s look at a real estate agent’s view in the Agent App.

 Agent App View

 Once in the agent app view, you will see in the top area different tabs.